King's College, Cambridge: Victorian reforms and expansion

-Twentieth century
+20th century

 In 1909, the south range of a third new courtyard – named after its architect Aston Webb – was built to the south of the library.
 In 1927, designs by G. L. Kennedy completed Bodley's Court with a new northern range, and Webb's Court with a new Provost's Lodge on its western side.

-In 1930, a Cambridge Borough Police officer was shot by a student who also shot his tutor in the same incident.
+In 1930, a Cambridge Borough Police officer was shot dead by a student who also shot his tutor in the same incident.

 On 1 September 1939, the day of the German invasion of Poland and the cause of the UK's entrance into World War II, permission was sought from the College Council to remove the stained glass from the east window of the chapel.
 By the end of 1941, all the ancient glass had been removed to various cellars in Cambridge for safekeeping.
-Despite most of the windows of the chapel being covered over by sheets of tar-paper which rattled loudly in the wind, the Festival of Nine Lessons and Carols continued to be broadcast from the chapel every Christmas Eve throughout the war – even though the name of the college could not be broadcast for security reasons.
+Despite most of the windows of the chapel being covered over by sheets of tar-paper, which rattled loudly in the wind, the Festival of Nine Lessons and Carols continued to be broadcast from the chapel every Christmas Eve throughout the war – even though the name of the college could not be broadcast for security reasons.
 King's took the opportunity of these years to clean, repair and photograph the glass.
 By 1949, all the windows had been restored.

-In 1961 the property millionaire Alfred Ernest Allnatt offered King's the Adoration of the Magi by Peter Paul Rubens, which he had purchased in 1959 for a world-record price.
+In 1961, the property millionaire Alfred Ernest Allnatt offered King's the Adoration of the Magi by Peter Paul Rubens, which he had purchased in 1959 for a world-record price.
 The college accepted "this munificent gift" with the intention of displaying the painting in the chapel, possibly as an altarpiece.
 The painting was initially displayed in the antechapel but a significant faction of the fellowship – including Michael Jaffé and the Provost Noel Annan – were determined for the painting to become the focal point of an entirely redesigned east end planned by the architect Sir Martyn Beckett, who was "philosophical about the furore this inevitably occasioned – which quickly became acceptance of a solution to a difficult problem."